arush-sal/gobook/ch04-functions.md

 }
 ```

-We can specify the fucntion arguments like:
+We can specify the function arguments like:

 ```go
 func awesomeFunction(arg1 string, arg2 int, arg3 float32) {